 See 7.3.20 Generalization of [2].

 5.2.5.2 Example

-This example shows a generalization relationship between a more general model element (the SubNetwork) and a more specific model element (the NetworkSliceSubnet) that is fully consistent with the first element and that adds additional information.
+This example shows a generalization relationship between a more general model element (theTop) and a more specific model element (the NetworkSliceSubnet) that is fully consistent with the first element and that adds additional information.